Expect More from the Networking: DDoS Mitigation by FITT in Named Data Networking: The Design and Characteristics of

-To address the attack surface of Interest flooding and to enable data sources to identify and push fine-grained network remediation to attack sources, we present FITT.
-In this section, we use the topology shown in Figure~\ref{fig:toy} to help explain the attack scenarios and the FITT design.
-The \emph{server $S$} runs an NDN producer application and serves the data prefix $P$\name{/univ1/service/email}, which is the target of a DDoS attack.
-The \emph{clients $C1$ to $C6$} are consumer nodes.
-We let $C1, C2, C3$ to be compromised IoT devices in a botnet, e.g. Mirai, and $C4$, $C5$, and $C6$ to be legitimate clients.
-The \emph{routers $R1$ to $R5$} are routers that support NDN's network stack.
-Importantly, these routers may be deployed as an \emph{overlay} topology over the real world IP topology.
-Based on the Data packet flows, we call the routers towards the server ``upstream routers'' and routers towards the clients ``downstream routers'', e.g., $R4$ and $R5$ are downstream routers of $R3$.
+\sysname is presented to address the attack surface of Interest flooding by enabling data producers to identify and push back fine-grained remediation to attack sources.

+We start by introducing an example topology shown in Figure~\ref{fig:toy}: The \emph{server $S$} runs an NDN service, producing data under the prefix $P$ \name{/com/target/service1}. \emph{$C1$-$C6$} are NDN clients requesting data from $S$, in which $C1, C2, C3$ represent compromised devices from a botnet and flood Interest packets.
+The \emph{routers $R1$ to $R5$} are forwarders that support NDN's network stack, e.g., NDN overlay deployed on CDN point of presences.
+For the sake of explanation, hereafter, we call the routers towards the server ``upstream routers'' and routers towards the clients ``downstream routers'', e.g., $R4$ and $R5$ are downstream routers of $R3$.

-\textbf{Goals} Our proposed system aims to defend not only from I-2 attacks, but also from I-1 attacks, I-3 attacks, and mixed attacks (mix of I-1, I-2, I-3) in an effective way without affecting legitimate clients and the traffic under another prefix.
-For example, in our example topology, when the email service \name{/univ1/service/email} is under attack, our proposed approach should throttle the DDoS traffic away from the email service only, at the same time, legitimate traffic from clients under other prefixes (e.g., \name{/univ1/service/video}) should not be affected (even if that traffic is from attacking clients).
+\para{Goals} \sysname is designed to achieve the following goals. \begin{enumerate} [leftmargin=*, itemsep=1pt, parsep=2pt, topsep=4pt] \item Generality.
+Our proposed system aims to defend not only from Invalid Interest DDoS attacks, but also from Interest flooding with Valid-D and Valid-S Interest packets, and mixed attack with all three types of Interests.

+\item Fine granularity. \sysname should mitigate Interest flooding traffic precisely.
+To be more specific, traffic from legitimate clients and the traffic towards non-victim services should not be affected.
+For example, when $S$'s service \name{/com/target/service1} is under attack, our proposed approach should throttle away the DDoS traffic towards this service only.
+At the same time, legitimate traffic towards $S$'s other services (e.g., \name{/com/target/service2}) and other servers should not be affected even if the traffic is from attacking clients.
+In this way, collateral damage is minimized.

+\item Fast detection and reaction. \sysname is supposed to react on DDoS attack instantly after the DDoS attack starts.

+\item Automated reaction.
+The whole process of DDoS mitigation should minimize human interaction, that is, from DDoS detection to mitigation, the process should be automated without requiring human's decision making. \end{enumerate}